Robb Banks: 2018–2019: Molly World, Cloverfield 3 and Road to Falconia

 On April 27, 2018, Banks announced that his long rumored project Falconia will be arriving sometime in summer 2018.
 However, the date was delayed yet again.

-On August 17, 2018, the third part of his Cloverfeild series dropped, mainly consisting of quality Falconia outtakes.
+On August 17, 2018, the third part of his Cloverfield series dropped, mainly consisting of quality Falconia outtakes.

-Later in 2019, after the January 11th joint effort with Wifi, Robb released "Road to Falconia" on December 13, 2019, which now serves as the full-length prelude to his long-awaited debut.
+Later in 2019, after the January 11 joint effort with Wifi, Robb released "Road to Falconia" on December 13, 2019, which now serves as the full-length prelude to his long-awaited debut.

 2020–2021: No Rooftops 2, The Leak (Vol. 1 and 2), and Few Pillz

 On April 16, 2020, Banks released his sequel tape to "No Rooftops" called "No Rooftops 2".
 This mixtape included beats from the early 2000s as well as few original instrumentals.

 Later that year Robb dropped a two-part project titled "Tha Leak", with the first part being almost entirely mixtape original songs, and the second being various leftover material tracks from the same year.

 On April 19, 2021, Banks released the EP "Few Pillz", which acts as the sequel to 2017's "2 Pillz".